openfiesta/openfiestalab/labguide/residency.md

 <br>

 We have set up [this document](https://docs.google.com/document/d/1Bpl-b7kBHLbLTy8gcdyMMjCiNyooin71m9NvW5oJ-_M/edit?usp=sharing) where anyone can propose events and brainstorm ideas around the agenda of the residency program.
-The feasibility of this changes will be consider by a broad panel composed by the program staff and external advisors.
+The feasibility of these changes will be considered by a broad panel composed by the program staff and external advisors.

 <br>